daker/blog/_posts/2013-07-10-16-25-understanding-css3-box-sizing-property.md

 ```300px (width) + 20px (left + right padding) + 10px (left + right border) + 20px (left + right margin) = 350px```

-which will give us a box with 350px width, so it case you have to change the width of the box to 270px width, this is where the box-sizing property comes to the rescue.
+which will give us a box with 350px width, so in this case you have to change the width of the box to 270px, and this is where the box-sizing property comes to the rescue.

 ```box-sizing``` allows you to switch box models :